Try Transformer for Snowflake

 The Create Job Instances wizard appears.

-6. In the Select Pipeline step, click Next.
+6. In the Select Pipeline step, notice the job is for your tutorial pipeline, then click Next.

 7. In the Review & Start step, click Start & Monitor Job.